pac4j/pac4j/documentation/docs/clients/openid-connect-config.md

 ## 6) Keys rotation

-Every time the entity statement expires in federation, the federation keys are reloaded.

-Though, the generic RP keys (used for the "Request Object" signing) as well as the ones for the `private_key_jwt` authn method, are only loaded at startup.
+The federation keys are reloaded when the entity statement expires.
+The generic RP keys used to sign request objects, and the keys used for `private_key_jwt`, are only loaded at startup: changing those files alone does not reload them.